Focusrite Scarlett Studio

 Of course, you don’t have to use the provided software, the hardware can be used with any recording application.
 While I was waiting for Cubase LE to download I tried out the Scarlett Studio kit with the freely available Audacity software that I already had installed on my laptop.
 Having set up the device driver, which involved a small download and quick installation process, I found the Scarlett 2i2 interface available to select both as an Input and Output device as soon as I opened Audacity and it worked like a charm straight away with no further setup required.

-The full reviewed can be found in Pro Mobile Issue 77, Pages 68 - 71.
+The full review can be found in Pro Mobile Issue 77, Pages 68 - 71.